zhirafovod/MCP-SuperAssistant/README.md

 ## Usage

-1. Navigate to a supported AI platform (ChatGPT, Perplexity, Google Gemini, or Grok)
+1. Navigate to a supported AI platform.
 2. The MCP SuperAssistant sidebar will appear on the right side of the page
 3. Configure your MCP server by clicking on the server status indicator
 4. Interact with the AI and use MCP tools by: